llirik42/CLisp/runtime/sandbox/README.md

 # CLisp — Runtime sandbox

-Uses for launching interpreted clisp code with runtime library for debugging.
+It's used for launching interpreted clisp code with runtime library for debugging.

 ## Usage

-Working with file **main.c**
+Create `main.c`, compile it and run.